iambodo/GNRC-Common_Metadata_Library/docs/gnrc-design.md

 ![Shared metadata diagram](resources/images/metadata-diagram-en.png)

 The diagram above illustrates a few points about the modular structure of the package.

-The DHIS2 Common Tracker Library includes the entirety of the Core Case Profile, in addition to other metadata objects.
+The Common Tracker Metadata library includes the entirety of the Core Case Profile, in addition to other metadata objects.
 A DHIS2 Metadata Package may utilize metadata found within the Core Case Profile, within the broader Common Tracker Library, or its own program-specific metadata (see HIV CS Package).

-A custom, locally-designed tracker program may also utilize metadata found within the Core Case Profile, within the broader Common Tracker Library, or develop its own program-specific metadata.
+Meanwhile, a custom, locally-designed tracker program may also utilize metadata found within the Core Case Profile, within the broader Common Tracker Library, or develop its own program-specific metadata.

 Imagine a scenario where the NTD Surveillance program above is developed independently.
 The implementers then decide to import the HIV CS package into the same DHIS2 instance.
 There would be a number of conflicts during metadata import, because objects in each program have the same name and different UIDs (phone number, national ID, and country of birth).
 If the Core Case Profile had been imported prior to the configuration of a custom NTD program, there would be less work involved to configure new metadata, and fewer clashes when the HIV CS package is imported.